Meet the cast of Liar series 2 - TheNewsTrace

 Shelley Conn performs DI Vanessa Harmon

 Who’s DI Vanessa Harmon?
 The Detective Inspector who investigated Laura’s case in series one alongside DS Rory Maxwell.
-“However Laura’s rape case devastated her life in a manner she by no means anticipated when she too grew to become one of Andrew’s victims,” ITV says.
-“Now on the highway to restoration, Vanessa is specializing in the arrival of her child, with spouse Jennifer.
-However the demise of Andrew will power her to come back clear about previous actions she thought might keep hidden.”
+“However Laura’s rape case devastated her life in a manner she by no means anticipated when she too turned one of Andrew’s victims,” ITV says.
+“Now on the street to restoration, Vanessa is specializing in the arrival of her child, with spouse Jennifer.
+However the loss of life of Andrew will drive her to return clear about previous actions she thought may keep hidden.”

 What else has Shelley Conn been in?
 She’s been Danielle Wulff in The Rook, Nicole Miller in Deep State, and Millicent Silvano in Heartbeat.
-On the huge display, she performed Princess Pondicherry in the 2005 film Charlie and the Chocolate Manufacturing facility.
+On the massive display screen, she performed Princess Pondicherry in the 2005 film Charlie and the Chocolate Manufacturing facility.

 Jill Halfpenny performs Jennifer

 Who’s Jennifer?
-Vanessa’s spouse, who works in the army.
-Whereas she’s wanting ahead to the arrival of their new child, “she hasn’t put her anger in the direction of Andrew and what he did to mattress.
-Andrew by no means paid for what he did – a indisputable fact that Jennifer has not forgotten. ”
+Vanessa’s spouse, who works in the navy.
+Whereas she’s wanting ahead to the arrival of their new child, “she hasn’t put her anger in direction of Andrew and what he did to mattress.
+Andrew by no means paid for what he did – a proven fact that Jennifer has not forgotten. ”

 What else has Jill Halfpenny been in?
-The actress began out as a young person, taking part in Nicola in Byker Grove.
-She later joined Coronation Avenue as Rebecca Hopkins, after which moved on to play Kate Mitchell in EastEnders.
-Lately she’s been in People (as Jill Drummond), Babylon (as Davina), In the Membership (as Diane), Yr of the Rabbit (as Flora Wilson), Three Women (as Julie Winshaw) and Darkish Cash (as Sam).
+The actress began out as a young person, enjoying Nicola in Byker Grove.
+She later joined Coronation Road as Rebecca Hopkins, after which moved on to play Kate Mitchell in EastEnders.
+Lately she’s been in People (as Jill Drummond), Babylon (as Davina), In the Membership (as Diane), 12 months of the Rabbit (as Flora Wilson), Three Ladies (as Julie Winshaw) and Darkish Cash (as Sam).
 She additionally gained the second series of Strictly Come Dancing again in 2004, and is remembered on the present for her legendary jive.

 Add Comment